Keywords: Neuro-Symbolic Computation, Logic Induction

-- Abstract: We propose Neural Logic Machines (NLMs), a neural-symbolic architecture for both inductive learning and logic reasoning.
-NLMs exploit the power of both neural networks—as function approximators for probabilistic distributions, and logic programming—as symbolic processor for objects with properties, relations, logic connectives, and quantifiers.
-After being trained on small-scale tasks (such as sorting short arrays), NLMs can learn the underlying logic rules, and generalize to arbitrarily large-scale tasks (such as sorting arbitrarily long arrays).
-In our experiments, NLMs achieve perfect generalization in a number of tasks, from relational reasoning tasks on family tree and general graphs, to decision making tasks including sorting, finding shortest paths, and the blocks world.
-Most of these tasks are hard to accomplish for neural networks or logical programming alone.
+Abstract: We propose the Neural Logic Machine (NLM), a neural-symbolic architecture for both inductive learning and logic reasoning.
+NLMs exploit the power of both neural networks---as function approximators, and logic programming---as a symbolic processor for objects with properties, relations, logic connectives, and quantifiers.
+After being trained on small-scale tasks (such as sorting short arrays), NLMs can recover lifted rules, and generalize to large-scale tasks (such as sorting longer arrays).
+In our experiments, NLMs achieve perfect generalization in a number of tasks, from relational reasoning tasks on the family tree and general graphs, to decision making tasks including sorting arrays, finding shortest paths, and playing the blocks world.
+Most of these tasks are hard to accomplish for neural networks or inductive logic programming alone.